 Seeds @ city urban farm

-Seeds@City Urban Farm is a one-acre working farm located in the heart of downtown San Diego that also serves as the outdoor classroom for the Sustainable Urban Agriculture program at San Diego City College.
+Seeds@City Urban Farm is a one-acre working farm located in the heart of downtown San Diego that serves as the outdoor classroom for the Sustainable Urban Agriculture program at San Diego City College.
 We train young, urban farmers while growing nutritious food for our community, encouraging self-reliance and a thriving local economy.

 At Seeds@City you can: